Soil Protection Working Group

-Healthy soils are key e.g. to mitigating to climate change, to preserving biodiversity and to achieving food security.
-However vast quantities of healthy soils are lost every day.
-This loss is not only caused by natural hazards but largely by human soil consumption.
-This is particularly crucial in the Alps, where the availability of the resource soil is especially limited.
+Healthy soils are key to mitigating to climate change, preserving biodiversity, and achieving food security.
+However, vast quantities of healthy soils are lost every day.
+This loss is not only caused by natural hazards but is largely driven by human soil consumption.
+This is particularly crucial in the Alps, where the availability of soil is especially limited.
 Soil fertility and avoiding degradation are basic preconditions for a high quality of life.

-Thus the Contracting Parties of the Alpine Convention committed to the goal regarding soil protection “reduce quantitative and qualitative soil damage, in particular by applying agricultural and forestry methods which do not harm the soil, through minimum interference with soil and land, control of erosion and the restriction of soil sealing” (Alpine Convention Art.
-2 (d)).
-In the Soil Conservation Protocol of the Alpine Convention the Contracting Parties agreed upon more details for the implementation of the topic.
+Thus, the Contracting Parties of the Alpine Convention have committed to “reducing quantitative and qualitative soil damage, in particular by applying agricultural and forestry methods which do not harm the soil, through minimum interference with soil and land, control of erosion and the restriction of soil sealing” (Framework Convention Art.
+2, 2d).
+In the Soil Conservation Protocol of the Alpine Convention, the Contracting Parties agreed on more details for the implementation of the topic.

 Overview of activities, documents and results

 - Long-Term Action Plan for the implementation of provisions and declarations on soil protection in the specific context of the Alpine region